 The use of biotechnologies implies both advantages and disadvantages, especially regarding nature protection, due to the release of genetically modified organisms into the environment.

 Indeed, the GMOs behave in the same way as the other living organisms, as they reproduce and modify themselves.
 Not only the organisms, but also the genetic modifications can affect the health of other living creatures and jeopardise biodiversity.
-As a result, it is possible to achieve a lower production of waste products, a simplification of the industrial cycles and a reduction in the use of fertilizers.
+As a result, it is possible to achieve a lower production of waste products, a simplification of the industrial cycles and a reduction in the use of fertilisers.

 Considerable efforts have been made in the past to allow the production of ammonia using microorganisms, in order to find bacteria that can provide nitrogen fertilisers to those plant species that do not belong to the category of the leguminous plants.
 Enzyme-based chemical production technologies can have many applications thanks to the progress made in DNA manipulation.
 Indeed, this allows to obtain any enzyme on a large scale and at low cost.
 Enzyme biochemistry based on molecular genetics is able to design enzymes that address targeted properties, based on a set of specific requirements.